image

 Introduction

-Kanban project management is a visual method for optimising workflow and enhancing productivity.
-This approach, rooted in Japanese manufacturing principles, has evolved into a powerful tool for various industries.
-Originating from Toyota’s production system in the 1940s, Kanban was adapted for software development in the early 2000s.
+Kanban project management employs visual techniques to optimise workflow and improve productivity.
+The methodology which originated from Japanese manufacturing principles has developed into a versatile tool for multiple industries.
+Kanban started as part of Toyota’s production system in the 1940s before software developers adapted it during the early 2000s.

 This article explores: